Siirry pääsisältöön

 • If you present facts that are not common knowledge.

 Using citations allows you to show what your own idea is and what you have cited form others.
 If your citations are marked unclearly, you are about to commit plagiarism.
-Plagiarism refers to copying another person's text, thoughts or ideas unauthorized.
-Plagiarism is usually unintended and can be avoided by practicing writing and citing skills.
+Plagiarism means the unauthorised copying of another person's text, thoughts or ideas in your own text.
+Plagiarism is often unintentional and can be avoided when you develop your writing and citing skills.

-In Turku University of Applied Sciences assignments and theses undergo a plagiarism checking with the Urkund software.
+In the Turku University of Applied Sciences assignments and theses go through a plagiarism-detection software.

 Copyright protects automatically all created works.
 The author can attach a copyright symbol © to the work, but copyright applies even if the symbol is not used.
 Copyright applies even when the author has made the work available for anyone, for example on social media.
 You cannot use for example the photos on Facebook or on blogs without permission.